 Other Payment Options for International Travel

-You may think about other payment options besides your debit card for your trip overseas.
+You may be thinking about other payment options besides your debit or credit card for your trip overseas.
 Remember when your grandma used traveler’s checks back in 1982 for her trip to London?
 It probably worked out great for her.

 After all, traveler’s checks are safe and are backed by companies like American Express.
 They have a network of thousands of exchange locations worldwide.